Whiz Bang Science

-A Colorado College Science Program for "Young Scientists" Entering Grade One through Grade Six next Fall
+A Colorado College Science Program for "Young Scientists" Entering 1st through 10th Grades next Fall

 If your children love science, wonder how the world works, like to spend their free time exploring the mysteries of nature, and enjoy creating, planning, testing, and fixing, then Whiz Bang Science is for them!

-Whiz Bang Science is a two-week morning summer science experience in July for elementary students who are interested in science and engineering.
+Whiz Bang Science is a two-week morning summer science experience in July for elementary, middle- and high-school students who are interested in science and engineering.

 This program features hands-on, exploratory, experienced-based activities that focus on a particular theme each year.
 Students are given the opportunity to develop creative, critical thinking process skills through a variety of scientific and enginneering investigations.
 The staff consists of experienced classroom teachers from local schools who are experts in science education.
 They will mentor the elementary Master of Arts in Teaching (M.A.T.) students at Colorado College in planning lessons and instructing small groups of children.
 The pupil-to-teacher ratio is intentionally kept low, encouraging individual exploration and small group interaction.